Atlantics: Accolades

 At Cannes, the film won the Grand Prix.
 It was selected as the Senegalese entry for the Best International Feature Film at the 92nd Academy Awards, making the December shortlist.Atlantique won Best First Feature in IndieWire's 2019 Critics Poll, and was ranked fourth in Best Foreign Film.

-Former United States President Barack Obama named Atlantics among his favorite films and television series of 2019 in his annual list of favorite films, which he released on Twitter on 29 December 2019.
+Former United States President Barack Obama named Atlantics among his favorite films and television series of 2019 in his annual list of favorite films, which he released on Twitter on 29 December 2019 and then on Facebook and Instagram the following day.